zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Better a diamond with a flaw than a pebble without one."
+> "Words used to attract the dull of wit are not to be relied on."
 >
-> — Chinese Proverb
+> — Huang Po
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch